TronUb/Tron/README.md

 # get this value from https://my.telegram.org

 SESSION
 # create session from session methods given below

-TRIGGER
-# by default its dot (.)
-# change it to any single symbol you like

 LOG_CHAT
 # make a private group and get its chat id

-TIME_ZONE
-# by default its Asia/Kolkata, change it
-# your time zone

 BOT_TOKEN
 # create a bot at https://t.me/BotFather
 # and get its bot token
 ```